rafaloliveira/rafaloliveira/README.md

-👋 Olá!
-Sou Rafael
+👋 Hello!
+I'm Rafael

-💻 Desenvolvedor Python
+💻 Python Developer
-📊 Analista de Dados
+📊 Data Analyst
 📈 Power BI
-📊 Planilheiro Excel
+📊 Excel Spreadsheet

-🌐 Apaixonado por tecnologia e análise de dados, estudo desenvolvimento em Python e gosto de transformar números em insights valiosos.
-Busco estudar SQL para extrair e manipular dados, e procuro especializar em criar visualizações de dados impactantes com o Power BI.
-Além disso, sou um amante de planilhas Excel, para tornar dados complexos fáceis de entender.
+🌐 Passionate about technology and data analysis, I study Python development and enjoy transforming numbers into valuable insights.
+I seek to study SQL to extract and manipulate data, and I seek to specialize in creating impactful data visualizations with Power BI.
+Also, I am a lover of Excel spreadsheets to make complex data easy to understand.

-🔧 Minhas habilidades em desenvolvimento incluem:
+🔧 My developing skills include:
-   - Desenvolvimento em Python
+   - Development in Python
-   - Consultas SQL para análise de dados
+   - SQL queries for data analysis
-   - Criação de dashboards e relatórios no Power BI
+   - Creation of dashboards and reports in Power BI
-   - Automatização de tarefas com VBA no Excel
+   - Automation of tasks with VBA in Excel
-   - Transformação e limpeza de dados
+   - Data transformation and cleaning
-   - Análise estatística e modelagem de dados
+   - Statistical analysis and data modeling

-🌟 Estou constantemente aprendendo e aprimorando minhas habilidades para enfrentar desafios de dados cada vez mais complexos.
-Adoro colaborar em projetos de código aberto e compartilhar conhecimento com a comunidade.
+🌟 I am constantly learning and improving my skills to face increasingly complex data challenges.
+I love collaborating on open source projects and sharing knowledge with the community.

-📫 Vamos nos conectar?
-Sinta-se à vontade para enviar uma mensagem ou colaborar em projetos interessantes.
-Estou sempre aberto a novas oportunidades e desafios emocionantes!
+📫 Let's connect?
+Feel free to send a message or collaborate on interesting projects.
+I am always open to new opportunities and exciting challenges!